aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 # Amazon Cognito Construct Library

+> Note to the RFC reviewer: All comments in code blocks such as this one are either implementation notes or notes for
+> further investigation.
+Kindly ignore.

 Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps.
 Your users can sign in directly with a user name and password, or through a third party such as Facebook, Amazon, Google or Apple.